IQSS/dataverse/doc/sphinx-guides/source/api/dataaccess.rst

 ``/api/access/datafile/$id?format=prep``

 This method provides the "preprocessed data" - a summary record that describes the values of the data vectors in the tabular file, in JSON.
-These metadata values are used by TwoRavens, an external tool that integrates with a Dataverse installation.
+These metadata values are used by earlier versions of dataexplorer, an external tool that integrates with a Dataverse installation.
 Please note that this format might change in the future.

 Authentication and Authorization
 --------------------------------